battleoverflow/stience/README.md

 Stience is a containerized package & dependecy manager

 Stience was created to assist developers in maintaing their projects using a Dockerized approach.
-The Stience is still in a very early alpha state, so expect breaking changes.
+The Stience CLI is still in a very early alpha state, so expect breaking changes when using.

-Currently, the CLI can only install packages from NPM registry.

 ### Usage

+NOTE: All versions prior to `v0.0.7` will not work at all.

 Install the CLI tool globally:
 ```bash